-The idea of human rights speaks to the heart of what it is to be a fair, safe and inclusive community.
+The idea of human rights is tied closely to what it is to be a fair, safe and inclusive community.
 But they are made real and given consequences through our laws, policies and structures.
 Our work is underpinned by a detailed strategy that identifies our priority projects for the years ahead.

-This plan sets the direction for our work towards achieving our long-term goals: for human rights to be central to law and policy development, for people to value and stand up for human rights, and for institutions across sectors to champion human rights and develop, adopt and drive leading practice.
+This strategic priorities identified in the plan will help achieve our long-term goals: for human rights to be central to law and policy development, for people to value and stand up for human rights, and for institutions across sectors to champion human rights and develop, adopt and drive leading practice.

-Based on research and feedback from our many stakeholders we will also focus on four key areas that will help create enduring change.
-These are:
+Based on research and feedback from our many stakeholders, our strategic priorities focus on four key areas that will help create enduring change: